ththng/minion-qcbench/docs/usage.md

 ```

 The first row represents a sample named `sample1`, which was not subsampled, so the last value is omitted.
 The second row corresponds to the same sample, subsampled at 80%.
 The third row refers to a different sample, `sample2`, which was also not subsampled.

-In this example, the FASTQ files are located in the same directory as the samplesheet, so the file paths are simply the filenames without any additional path information.

 <!-- TODO: subsampling ??? path to sample ???
 -->